galongoria/factiva/README.md

 Install this entire repository by either:

-1. Opening the terminal and entering the command:
+#### 1. Opening the terminal and entering the command:

 ```
 git clone https://github.com/galongoria/factiva.git
 ```

-2. Downloading it from the project repository at Factiva_project/Factiva_guide/STEP4/STEP4_Austin_new_code.
+#### 2. Downloading it from the project repository at Factiva_project/Factiva_guide/STEP4/STEP4_Austin_new_code.
-  __DOWNLOAD THE ENTIRE PROJECT FOLDER, NOT JUST THE CODE FOLDER.__
+  __DOWNLOAD THE ENTIRE PROJECT FOLDER, NOT JUST THE CODE FILES.__

 ## Setup – Windows Users

-1. Go to https://chromedriver.chromium.org/downloads and install the chromedriver that supports your version of Chrome
+#### 1. Go to https://chromedriver.chromium.org/downloads and install the chromedriver that supports your version of Chrome

-2. In the root directory, or otherwise `C:/Users/usr/`, create a new folder and store 'chromedriver.exe' that was downloaded in step 1.
+#### 2. In the root directory, or otherwise `C:/Users/usr/`, create a new folder and store 'chromedriver.exe' that was downloaded in step 1.

 For the instructions refer to this folder as `step1_directory`

 If my profile on Windows was called factiva_user, the path to chromedrive would be: `C:/Users/factiva_user/step1_directory/chromedriver.exe`

-3. The next step is dependent on where your Chrome data is stored.
+#### 3. The next step is dependent on where your Chrome data is stored.

 First, try the following command in your terminal: